Ibibio people: Body painting

 In painting, the goal is to emphasize rather than obscure the wearer's face or other parts of the body.
 The symbol of the dot plays a key role in the understanding of beauty.
-Okon Umetuk in his article "Body Art in Ibibio Culture", states thatA 'dot' is regarded as the only perfect mark to indicate and summarize beauty in Ibibio culture.Evidence of this is found in the abundance of dots that appear on the faces and bodies of decorated individuals.
+Okon Umetuk in his article "Body Art in Ibibio Culture", states that;A 'dot' is regarded as the only perfect mark to indicate and summarize beauty in Ibibio culture.Evidence of this is found in the abundance of dots that appear on the faces and bodies of decorated individuals.
 An 'X' symbol may be applied to the forehead, wrists, and ankles as a way to mark mediation.
 When worn by a diviner, it may mark a connection with himself and the gods as well as his people.
 Members of a ritual may wear it to symbolize peace, humility, as well as acceptance.

 Odung is a type of body painting that is used for events such as marriage, childbirth, coming-of-age, and death.
 It may also be used to show a man's status in the Ekpo society.
 This process is commonly used among women.
 It is often done after the birth of a child.
 The stains that are left afterwards can stay on the skin for up to three months.
 Professionals are typically the ones who paint others, and the process may take from five to eight hours to complete.

 Iduot is another form of body painting which symbolizes fertility.
 The pigment is taken from crushed camwood and then added to water which produces a red substance.
 People's palms, feet, legs, and faces are decorated with the pigment.
 The Ibibio use it partially for its bleaching effect.
 After continuous usage, it produces a smooth and light skin complexion.

 Modern versions of face and body decoration such as eye shadow, lipstick, and eyeliner are used by contemporary Ibibio people.
 Body decoration has a long history in the Ibibio and these products help their cultural expression in a convenient way, but are not a new form of expression.
 Substances such as the atido were used for eyelid decoration long before modern eye shadow.
 As in many other cultures around the world, Ibibio women generally put heavy emphasis on the eye when it comes to make-up.